 In her 1974 “Intimate look at Marshall McLuhan”, Kaye Rowe mentions a University of Manitoba classmate, Stewart Robb (1909-1991), who was part of an unofficial Monday night study group along with her (she was then Kaye Moreland) and McLuhan.
-Since Robb graduated in English in 1932 and since the group studied texts for a survey course, this must have been in 1930 or 1931.
+Since Robb graduated from UM in English in 1932 and since the group studied texts for a survey course, this must have been in 1930 or 1931.

 The 1931 Brown and Gold yearbook for the University of Manitoba has this thumbnail portrait:

 Robb cannot be measured by the common rules of the student body; you can never put your finger on him long enough to decide whether he is goblin or elf, or Puck himself.
 Here he is distinguished by a love of music, a fly-away temperament, and certain eccentricities.
 There is a spark of something which promises, when matured, to be at least quite extraordinary.